-We hope that you and your children have had a very enjoyable Christmas break, and we would like to welcome everyone back to the New Year.
-As expected the children have settled back in well after an exciting break and have continued well with their learning.
+We hope that you and your children have had a very enjoyable Easter break, and we would like to welcome everyone back for the Summer Term.
+As expected, the children have settled back in well after an exciting break and have continued well with their learning.

 Please can we remind parents that no jewellery should be worn in school with the exception of stud earrings, and in line with Health and Safety guidelines these should not be worn on PE days.
 Children may be asked to remove earrings before PE sessions.